s3rius/FastAPI-template/README.md

 ## Features

-One of the coolest features is that this project is extremely small and handy.
+One of the coolest features is that this project is extremely handy.
 You can choose between different databases and even ORMs.
-Currently SQLAlchemy1.4, TortoiseORM and Ormar are supported.
+Currently SQLAlchemy1.4, TortoiseORM, Piccolo and Ormar are supported.

-TUI and CLI and excellent code documentation.
+This project can be run as TUI or CLI and has excellent code documentation.

 Generator features:
 - You can choose between GraphQL and REST api;